-Can a charged off account on your credit report that was opened in 1999 and closed in 2010 be sold to another collection agency and then be given to an attorney to get payment from me?
+Can a charged off account on your credit report that was opened and then closed be sold to another collection agency and then be given to an attorney to get payment from me?

 A charged off account remains on your credit report seven years from the original delinquency date that led to the charge off.
 If the account is sold to a collection agency, the original account will be updated to show it was transferred, which means it was closed.